zvjaceslavs/intshare/Operating_Systems/Linux/template_ntp_time_monitor/5.0/README.md

 There are no triggers in this template.

-# Template Time Offset OS Linux
+# Time Offset OS Linux

 ## Overview